How to Use COUNTIF for Unique Text (8 Easiest Ways)

 Using SUMPRODUCT & FREQUENCY Function to Count Unique Text

-➤ In the ROW function, I used B4:B13 as a reference.
-And ROW(B4:B13)-ROW(B4)+1 this part will return a sequential list of numbers for each value in the data and it is fed into the FREQUENCY function as bins_array.
+In the ROW function, we used B4:B13 as a reference.
+ROW(B4:B13)-ROW(B4)+1 will return a sequential list of numbers for each value in the data and it is fed into the FREQUENCY function as bins_array.

 The SUMPRODUCT function will check the values that are greater than 0 and will convert the result into TRUE or FALSE.
-Again, I used Double Negative (–) sign to convert the boolean result into a binary number.
+We used a Double Negative (–) sign to convert the boolean result into a binary number.

-8. Using SUM & FREQUENCY Functions to Count Unique Text Based on Criteria
+Method 8 – Using SUM and FREQUENCY Functions to Count Unique Text Based on Criteria

 Using SUM & FREQUENCY Function to Count Unique Text Based on Criteria

-⏩ In cell G4, type the following formula.
+• In cell G4, use the following formula.

 =SUM(--(FREQUENCY(IF(C4:C13=F4,MATCH(B4:B13,B4:B13,0)),ROW(B4:B13)-ROW(B4)+1)>0))

-➤ Then, in the MATCH function, I selected the range B4:B13 as a lookup_value, B4:B13 as lokkup_array, and 0 as match_type where 0 means exact match.
-It will return the position of the first match, values that appear more than once in the data return the same position.
+In the MATCH function, the range B4:B13 is a lookup_value, B4:B13 as lokkup_array, and 0 as match_type means exact match.
+It will return the position of the first match, so values that appear more than once in the data return the same position.

-➤ Here, the IF function acts as a filter, it will only allow the values from MATCH to pass through if they are related to “California” or the value of the F4 cell.
-It will return a filtered array which will be fed into the FREQUENCY function as data_array.
+The IF function acts as a filter, and it will only allow the values from MATCH to pass through if the value in the cell in column C is equal to the F4 cell.

-In the ROW function, I used B4:B13 as a reference.
-And ROW(B4:B13)-ROW(B4)+1 this part will return a sequential list of numbers for each value in the data and it is fed into the FREQUENCY function as bins_array.
+In the ROW function, we used B4:B13 as a reference.
+ROW(B4:B13)-ROW(B4)+1 will return a sequential list of numbers for each value in the data and it is fed into the FREQUENCY function as bins_array.

-➤ The SUM function will check the values that are greater than 0 and will convert the result into TRUE or FALSE.
-Again, I used Double Negative (–) sign to convert the boolean result into a binary number (1 or 0).
+The SUM function will check the values that are greater than 0 and will convert the result into TRUE or FALSE.
+We used the Double Negative (–) sign to convert the boolean result into a binary number (1 or 0).

 Using SUM & FREQUENCY Function to Count Unique Text Based on Criteria